Cobb County Public Library System: Cobb County-Marietta Public Library Board

 In 1948 the Cobb County Board of Education established the Cobb County Library, taking advantage of state matching funds in order to secure monies for books to support a future county library system.
 During this time, and into the early 1950s, J. Dennis Kemp became concerned about the lack of library resources in unincorporated areas of Cobb County, and went to the county commissioner to see if library outreach could be afforded to these communities.
 A county-appointed study committee created in 1956 began to explore the possibilities of joining the Cobb County library collection with the existing Clarke Library.
 The next year the committee finalized a merger, creating the Cobb County-Marietta Public Library Board, and two years later in 1959 they combined and brought the Clarke and Fort Hill libraries to the system.
-Prior to this acquisition the Fort Hill branch was, for many decades, the only library where blacks could go.
+Prior to this acquisition the Fort Hill branch was, for many decades, the only library black people could utilize.
 At its inception this county library system consisted of 25,000 books with a budget of $10,500 split into thirds by the city school system, county school system, and the county government.

 With the library outreach committee continuing to explore areas of Cobb County to branch into, plans were made to grow the library system.
 In the late 1950s the Clarke Library moved to a larger building, the old U.S. Post Office, and had two bookmobiles serving the more rural regions.
 Seeing the success of the library system, the library board decided to construct branch libraries in growing towns with sufficient population densities.
 Thus, an onslaught of new libraries joined the system.